Oi Treis Harites

 Oi Treis Harites (Οι Τρεις Χάριτες, The Three Harites) is a Greek comedy series created by Michalis Reppas and Thanasis Papathanasiou which aired on Mega Channel from February 8, 1990 to April 20, 1992.
 The name "Harites" was taken partly from ancient Greek mythology (The Three Graces) and partly from their surname, which was "Haritou".

 The series describes the daily life of three single sisters in their middle forties who live in the same house.

 Oi Treis Harites received positive reviews, becoming one of the most popular and successful programs ever shown on Greek television, achieving high ratings throughout its run.
 During the season 1989-1990 and 1991-1992 Oi Treis Harites was the most popular series in Greek television, making history reaching 65% according to AGB Nielsen Media Research on February 3, 1992.
 According to Mega Channel, the initial title of the series was "Anna and her Sisters".

 The series was released in DVD from the magazine Tilerama in April 2010.

-Series Overview
+Series overview

-Three sisters Olga, Maria and Eirini around in the age of 45.
-Daughters of a judge, grown in one two-store house that now belongs to the youngest sister, Eirini.
+The series revolves around the three sisters Olga, Maria and Eirini which are in their mid forties.
+They are daughters of a judge and grew up in a two-store house that now belongs to the youngest sister, Eirini.
 When Olga gets married and Maria does the same, they grow apart for about 20 years, until Olga gets widowed and Maria leaves her husband after his adultery.
 The sisters then, return to their family residence.